Air quality on NYC subway platforms rivals wildfire smoke, researcher says

 “You don’t go for a walk in the subway stations,” said Gordon.
 “You don’t go for a run, you don’t take your baby in a stroller.”

-New Yorkers were not that phased to learn about the air quality underground.
+New Yorkers were not that fazed to learn about the air quality underground.

 “It doesn’t surprise me because it’s nasty down there,” said subway rider Melissa Lusk.
 “I don’t really know what comes in from the subway tunnels, but it smells bad.”